 - For business owners in the City, all outdoor seating and tables, along with loose signs, should be brought indoors.
 All heavier outside storage materials should be properly secured, as well.
 City Inspectors will be scoping the city for construction sites and handling out flyers informing to secure loose construction materials.

-- City Building Department will be available to assist customers with any hurricane permitting and inspection inquiries.
-For flood information visit our website: Flood Information.
+- City Building Department will be available to assist customers with any hurricane permitting and inspection inquiries. under the Building tab.

 - Ronald Reagan- Doral Senior High School has been designated as a hurricane shelter and is located at 8600 NW 107th Avenue in Doral.